Perennials

 Japanese windflower with pale pink, semi-double flowers, where the orange-yellow stamens are still clearly visible. -

-Great Masterwort, ideal perennial for the mixed border, height ± 50 -75 cm. summer flowering, red. -
+(Great Masterwort), ideal perennial for the mixed border, height ± 50 -75 cm., summer flowering.
+Pink, long lasting. -

 Bletilla striata